 \subsection{$RQ2$ - What are the main issues in controversial discussions in Wikidata?}

-We used thematic analysis for the threads identified as controversial in $RQ1$.
-In collaborative knowledge graphs, the community discusses conceptual topics and knowledge engineering (KE) practices, i.e., the processes, methods, languages and tools to create, maintain, and use the knowledge \cite{studer1998knowledge}.
-For this reason, we started the analysis with two main themes, ``fact accuracy'' and ``knowledge engineering practices'', expecting to identify the various controversial topics.
+After identifying controversial and non-controversial threads, we again used thematic analysis with the sample of $69$ threads from $RQ1$ to explore the main issues discussed.
+In collaborative KGs, the community discusses conceptual topics and KE practices, i.e., the processes, methods, languages, and tools to create, maintain, and use the knowledge \citep{studer1998knowledge}.
+For this reason, we started the analysis with two main themes, ``fact accuracy'' and ``KE practices''.
 We first identified whether the thread included a \textit{fact accuracy} or a \textit{KE} controversy.
-Next, we determined the specific cases, e.g. disagreement among editors on what should be done with references that did not have valid websites.
-Finally, we classified the specific cases into themes e.g., sources, policies, quality, etc. to present the main issues of controversies in Wikidata discussions.
-After investigating the main issues in controversial threads we continued by studying their characteristics.
+To distinguish the two themes, the coder checked: for technical KE language, such as ontology, taxonomy, constrains, and semantics (i.e., KE theme), or domain specific terms, such as biology, sports, medicine, and books (i.e., fact accuracy theme); and whether the discussion was about how to organise and represent knowledge (i.e., KE theme), or facts, practices, and decisions within a field (i.e., fact accuracy theme).
+Next, we determined the specific cases, such as disagreement among editors on what should be done with references that did not have valid websites.
+Finally, we classified the specific cases into themes, such as sources, policies, quality, and so on, to present the main issues of controversy in Wikidata discussions.